DrosteEffect/BrewerMap/README.md

 ### Colorspace ###

 Interpolation is performed in RGB colorspace.
-Interpolation in other colorspaces (e.g. CIELab) produces no perceptable benefit at the cost of extra processing and noise caused by the round-trip conversion.
+Interpolation in other colorspaces (e.g. CIELab) produces no perceptable benefit at the cost of extra processing and noise caused by the round-trip colorspace conversion.

 ### Notes ###

 The function BREWERMAP:

 * Consists of just one convenient M-file (no .mat files or file clutter).
 * Has no third-party file dependencies.
 * Has no special toolbox dependencies.